LizardByte/Sunshine/docs/source/about/advanced_usage.rst

 **Description**
    The type of gamepad to emulate on the host.

-   ..
-Caution:: Applies to Windows only.
+   .. caution:: Applies to Windows only.

 **Choices**